bastinald/malzahar/readme.md

+# No Longer Maintained

+I have stopped using Tailwind and am no longer supporting this package.
+If you like it, make your own fork.

+---

 # Malzahar

 A magic PHP framework.
 Build reactive web apps without writing HTML, CSS, or JavaScript!
 Powered by Tailwind, Alpine, Laravel, & Livewire.